StoyanDimitrov/css-reload/README.md

     - General improvements.
  - General code improvements.

-If you thing something is missing and extension should have it just [rise an issue](https://github.com/StoyanDimitrov/css-reload/issues) in the tracker.
+If you think something is missing and extension should have it just [rise an issue](https://github.com/StoyanDimitrov/css-reload/issues) in the tracker.